tynasello/event-driven-microservices/README.md

-### Services:
+Building an ordering system to learn more about microservices, event-driven architectures, Kubernetes, Kafka, and some languages (Go and Rust).

-All services are managed through Docker and emit and receive events from a Kafka broker.
+All services are managed through Docker and events are emitted and consumed via Kafka.

+Next I want to use Kubernetes to run all services and create either a CLI or web application in rust to visualize the flow of events.

+---

+### The Services

 order-service:

+- REST API allows users to create orders.
-- Endpoint to create an order, use user-service to login, save user username to order.
+- Service emits ORDER_REQUESTED event when a user attempts to create an order.
-- Emits order requested event (with order id, product name & quantity).

-- On inventory not found, cancel order, emit event.
+- On INVENTORY_NOT_RESERVED event, service updates order status column to CANCELLED and emits ORDER_CANCELLED event.
-- On inventory reserved, update inventory reserved column value for order.
+- On INVENTORY_RESERVED event, service updates inventory reserved column to true for order.

-- On transaction failed, cancel order, emit event (with order id, inventory reserved bool, product name & quantity).
-- On transaction completed, accept order request and emit event.
+- On TRANSACTION_FAILED event, service updates order status column to CANCELLED , emits ORDER_CANCELLED event.

-- On order shipped, complete order.
+- On TRANSACTION_COMPLETED, service updates order status column to APPROVED and emits ORDER_ACCEPTED event.
+- On ORDER_SHIPPED event, service updates order status column to COMPLETED and emits ORDER_COMPLETED event.
+- Service created with Java, PostgreSQL, and Spring Boot/Spring Data JPA/Maven.

 payment-service:

-- On inventory found attempt to perform transaction.
+- On INVENTORY_RESERVED event, service attempts to perform a transaction (hard-coded probability).

-- Randomly accept or decline payment, emit transaction completed/failed event (with order id).
+  - If attempted transaction is successful, service emits TRANSACTION_COMPLETED event.
+  - If attempted transaction is not successful, service emits TRANSACTION_FAILED event.

+- Service created with Python and MySQL.

 user-service:

-- Endpoint to signup, login.
+- REST API allows users to signup and login.
+Authentication implemented using JWTs.
+- Upon login, an access JWT token is stored in http-only cookies.
+This token is used in the order service.
+- Service created with Go, PostgreSQL, JWT, and Gin/Gorm.

 shipping-service:

-- On order accepted, emit order shipped event (with order id).
+- On ORDER_ACCEPTED event, service emits ORDER_SHIPPED event.
+- Service created with Rust, and PostgreSQL.

 inventory-service:

-- Endpoint to create inventory items.
+- REST API contains endpoint to create and update inventory items.
-- On order requested, look for inventory.
+- On ORDER_REQUESTED event, service validates that inventory is free to reserve.

+  - If inventory is found, service emits INVENTORY_RESERVED event.
-  - If found emit inventory found (with order id), and reserve inventory.
-If not found, emit inventory not found event (with order id).
+  - If inventory is not found, service emits INVENTORY_NOT_RESERVED event.

-- On order cancelled event, free any reserved inventory.
+- On ORDER_CANCELLED event, service frees any reserved inventory for the coresponding order.
+- Service created with Go, PostgreSQL, and Gin/Gorm.

-### Events
+### The Events

 - ORDER_REQUESTED
 - ORDER_CANCELLED